acutesoftware/rawdata/docs/scripts_to_gather_data.md

 Use Google to find a list of locations by name and return the Geo coordinates and full address details.

+Steps:

-Step 1 - download the location(s) matching that name
+ - download the location(s) matching that name<BR>
-Step 2 - extract the JSON information relating to address Step 3 - save data as flat CSV file
+ - extract the JSON information relating to address<BR>
+ - save data as flat CSV file<BR>

 Example output